The Original Creating Lasting Family Connections® (CLFC) Program

 We have found the original CLFC curricula to be most effective in impacting substance abuse prevention for youth when parents and youth are engaged in all six training modules consecutively and simultaneously.
 The trainers may present the modules in any order desired, but when implementing the modules with both parents and youth participants, it is important to pair the matching parent and youth modules.

 The original CLFC curriculum is designed for youth 9 to 17 years old and their families.
 The populations that participated in the evaluations were primarily African American, Caucasian, or of mixed ethnicity; were 11-15 years of age; and lived in rural, suburban, or urban settings.
-The program has been implemented in 50 states and a number of foreign countries with a variety of populations, including African American, Hispanic, Asian and Native Americans.
+The program has been implemented in 50 states and a number of other countries with a variety of populations, including African American, Hispanic, Asian and Native Americans.
 CLFC has been successfully implemented in schools, faith communities, recreation centers, community settings, juvenile justice facilities, and other settings.

 Elements of High-Fidelity Replication